winnie-netcloud/askbot-devel/README.rst

 Branch `0.9.x` - supports Django 1.7

-Branch `master` - supports Django 1.8
+Branch `0.10.x` - supports Django 1.8

-Branch `0.11.x` - supports Django 2.2
+Branch `master` - EXPERIMENTAL - supports Django 2.2/Python 3, soon to be released

+NOTE: the `master` branch lacks the file settings.py generator use askbot/setup_templates/settings.py.jinja2 as a basis for your settings.py file.

 How to contribute
 =================